 In a Nutshell, What’s This About?

-Note, too, that depending on the November election and then Congressional activity in 2025, Section 199A’s termination date might be extended.
+A wrinkle here though.
+We’re talking about the way the law works right now, prior to the November election and also Congressional activity in 2025, Section 199A’s termination date might be extended.
 Or extended for some taxpayers.

 How Quickly Do I Need to Move on This?